opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

 ---------------------------
 .. c:function:: Mat getPerspectiveTransform( const Point2f src[], const Point2f dst[] )

-    Calculates the perspective transform from four pairs of the corresponding points.
+    Calculates a perspective transform from four pairs of the corresponding points.

     :param src: Coordinates of quadrangle vertices in the source image.